Watts-Lab/task-mapping/tasks/summaries/Wolf, goat and cabbage transfer.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants had to find the shortest way to carry wolf, goat, and cabbage across the river.
-The problem read as follows:
+The problem reads as follows:

 "Once upon a time a farmer went to a market and purchased a wolf, a goat, and a cabbage.
 On his way home, the farmer came to the bank of a river and rented a boat.
 But crossing the river by boat, the farmer could carry only himself and a single one of his purchases: the wolf, the goat, or the cabbage.